 Dissolution Time

 Higher MW = slower dissolution.
 Our 6M Da grades dissolve in 30-45 minutes.
 Our 28M Da grades need 60-90 minutes.
 If your process cannot wait, use emulsion format — it dissolves in under 5 minutes regardless of MW.
+See our emulsion vs powder comparison for details on when each form makes sense.

 Viscosity